hamidzr/webcam-mods/README.md

-Interactively move your camera around with arrow keys `ctrl+arrowkeys` Resize the cropped frame using `ctrl+shift+arrowkeys`
+Interactively move your camera around with arrow keys `ctrl+arrowkeys` Resize the cropped frame using `ctrl+shift+arrowkeys` You can disable this control by defining the environment variable `PAN_CONTROL=False`.

 ### Padding

 Interactively pad your camera output with arrow keys `alt+arrowkeys` while keeping the output framesize fixed.
+You can disable this control by defining the environment variable `PADDING_CONTROL=False`.

 #### Record & Replay